 I’m Stephen Rees-Carter, welcome to Laravel Security in Depth!

 I started Laravel Security in Depth as a way to share my security knowledge with the Laravel community, and have a lot of fun doing so.
 My goal is to provide a community for everyone, regardless of their skill level and prior experience in security, where you can learn new things and ask questions, and learn to love security as much as I do.

 It’s definitely grown over time, and I’m not just talking about subscriber numbers!
-First I was just sending out emails, but then I had the crazy idea to build an intentionally vulnerable demo site, so now you can execute your own SQL Injection and Cross-Site Scripting attacks.
-I’ve recently started initiating discussion posts, in which I explain a concept, give my recommendations, and then discuss why there isn’t a simple fix, throwing it out to the community to discuss.
-Up next, I’ll be adding videos into the posts shortly too, as another way for you to learn.
+First I was just sending out emails, but then I had the fun idea to build an intentionally vulnerable demo site, so now you can execute your own SQL Injection, Cross-Site Scripting attacks, play with Enumeration attacks and IDORs.
+Add in monthly polls and security discussions, and you’ll always find something you’re interested in!

-Join us to learn more about Laravel security!
+So what are you waiting for?
+Come join us and learn more about Laravel security!

 P.s.
 I’ll answer a few common questions about LSID here: